DamirUtje/rock-paper-scissors/README.md

 # Rock-Paper-Scissors

 This repository contains an implementation of the Rock-Paper-Scissors game.
 Its backend provides a RESTful API service which is based on Spring Boot.
-The associated frontend is implemented with Angular8.
+The associated frontend is implemented with Angular 11.

 ## Rules